An Iconic Heavy Hitter Algorithm Made Private: Experiments

 \subsection{Implemented Algorithms}

-The following sketches are implemented and evaluated for heavy hitter detection: \begin{itemize} \item Differentially private $\mg$ \cite{lebeda2023better}.
+The following algorithms are implemented and evaluated for heavy hitter detection: \begin{itemize} \item Differentially private $\mg$ \cite{lebeda2023better}.
 As prior work, it serves as the key baseline. \item Differentially private $\spacesaving$. \item The Error Envelope Heavy Hitters implemented with both the $\cms$ and $\cs$.
-Error bounds are based on Lemmas~\ref{lem:cms_approx} \&~\ref{lem:cs_approx}.
-Note that $\cs$ additionally requires estimation of $F_2$, which can be done using the rows of the sketch. \end{itemize} The instantiations of differentially private $\spacesaving$, $\cms$, and $\cs$ depend on the additional oversampling parameter $\tilde{k}$, which allows isolated elements to be suppressed without impeding recall.
-As the oversampling parameter relies on a trade-off between memory and error, to provide a fair comparison, we initialize all data structures with same value of $\tilde{k} = 2k$.
-More specifically, the counter-based methods (including $\mg$) are initialized with $\tilde{k}$ counters and the linear sketches are initialized with width $2\tilde{k}$.
-Subsequently, the goal of each algorithm is to admit items with frequency greater than $T/k$, for stream length $T$.
+The internal Error Envelopes are discussed in Appendix~\ref{app:error_envelope}.
+Note that the $\cs$ additionally requires estimation of $F_2$, which can be done using the rows of the sketch. \end{itemize} The goal of each algorithm is to admit items with frequency greater than $T/k$, for stream length $T$.
+The instantiations of differentially private $\spacesaving$, $\cms$, and $\cs$ depend on the additional oversampling parameter $\tilde{k}$, which, through a trade-off between memory and error, allows isolated elements to be suppressed without impeding recall.
+For linear sketches, to accommodate the Error Envelope, we set $\tilde{k} = 4k$.
+For the counter-based algorithms, we set $\tilde{k}=2k$.
+This results in a slight modification to $\mg$, where we increase the number of counters to $\tilde{k}$ and (similar to $\spacesaving$) admit items that exceed the maximum of $T/k$ and the suppression threshold.